Friday, July 1, 2022

 CLICK ON IMAGE TO ENLARGE

-Beauty From Ashes is the third book in Eugenia Price's Georgia Trilogy, and the last book she published in her lifetime.
-St. Martin's issued it in paperback in 1996, with Gehm providing the exceptional cover and stepback art.
+is the third book in Eugenia Price's Georgia Trilogy, and the last book she published in her lifetime.
+St. Martin's issued it in paperback in 1996, with Gehm providing the exceptionally realistic cover and stepback art.
 Price died shortly thereafter at the age of 80 of natural causes.
-While she is mostly known for her best-selling historical fiction set in the American South, she also wrote radio scripts, devotional books, and three autobiographies.
+While she is mostly known for her best-selling historical fiction set in the American South, she also wrote radio scripts, devotional books, and supposedly three autobiographies (I guess one wasn't enough!).
 She often traveled around the country giving inspirational talks to packed rooms, and to promote her books.
 To date they have sold more than 40 million copies.

 "Anne Couper Fraser has often endured sorrow-- the death of her beloved husband and daughter and the loss of the family home.
 Now, frightening rumors of a war between the states are circulating, and Anne, an ardent Unionist, can only watch and pray as her cherished son enlists in the Confederate Army.
 But, when the tide of war turns against the Southern cause, Anne finds new strength, fighting to keep her family-- now cruelly divided by war-- bound to each other by faith and love.

-BY THE EARLY 2000's, with the exception of certain genre books, digital and computer generated graphics had almost completely overtaken traditionally painted cover art.
-Whether Gehm embraced this new methodology I can't say (even though the above painting looks practically photo-realistic to me), but his wife certainly did; Judy York is now considered one of the premier digital artists in publishing.
-Nevertheless, I'll try and post a feature on her pre-digital cover art sometime in the future.
+BY THE EARLY 2000's, with the exception of certain genre books such as science fiction and fantasy, computer generated digital graphics and design had almost completely overtaken traditionally painted book cover art.
+Whether Charles Gehm embraced this new methodology I can't say (even though the above oil painting looks practically digital to me with its exceptional photo-realism), but his wife certainly did; Judy York is now considered one of the premier digital artists in publishing.
+I certainly don't hold that against any artist--adaptation and embracing change, is, after all, the key to career survival--so, with that being said, I will certainly do my best to feature some on York's pre-digital cover art in the future.
+I think it's well worth showing.

 [© July, 2022, Jeffersen]